JortvanSchijndel/FusionSolarPlus/readme.md

 </table>

 *X ranges from 1 - 4 depending on how many PV Strings your inverter has connected.
+**These entities only show up if you have a power meter connected.

 ### Battery & Optimizer